 Honors Program

-The Monroe College Honors Program provides opportunities for the College’s most academically accomplished students to engage in advanced academic work and to participate in a shared intellectual experience with our most distinguished professors and guest lecturers.
-Students from all disciplines are welcome to apply to the Monroe College Honors Program, either as prospective students through the admissions process or as continuing students by application to the Honors Director.
+The Monroe University Honors Program provides opportunities for the University’s most academically accomplished students to engage in advanced academic work and to participate in a shared intellectual experience with our most distinguished professors and guest lecturers.
+Students from all disciplines are welcome to apply to the Monroe University Honors Program, either as prospective students through the admissions process or as continuing students by application to the Honors Director.
 As Honors Program members, students earn Honors units by taking specially designed, multidisciplinary Honors courses, Honors sections of general education or major area courses, and participating in Honors Experiential Learning Activities.

-To earn distinction as an Honors Program graduate at the Associate’s level, students must earn a minimum of ten (10) Honors units:
+To earn distinction as an Honors Program graduate at the Associate level, students must earn a minimum of ten (10) Honors units:

 - Successfully complete HN-150 The Honors Experience (3 Honors units);